-The definitions are not intended to operate as speech codes, promote content and viewpoint discrimination or suppress minority viewpoints in the academic setting.
+The following definitions shall apply to this Procedure.
+The definitions are not intended to operate as speech codes, promote content and viewpoint discrimination, or suppress minority viewpoints in the academic setting.
 Indeed, just because a student's speech or expression is deemed offensive by others does not mean it constitutes discrimination or harassment.

-In applying these definitions, College administrators shall view the speech or expression in its context and totality and shall apply the following standard: the Respondent subjectively views the conduct as discrimination or harassment and the conduct is objectively severe or pervasive enough that a reasonable person would agree that the conduct is discriminatory or harassing.
+In applying these definitions, College administrators shall view the speech or expression in its context and totality and shall apply the following standard: the alleged victim subjectively views the conduct as discrimination or harassment and that the conduct is objectively severe or pervasive enough that a reasonable person would agree that the conduct is discriminatory or harassing.